Order by phone:

 Are you moving out of your provider's network area?

-If you're currently enjoying your provider's lowest prices, but your new address is outside of your provider's low-cost network area, you may find that you end up paying a lot more for your broadband.
-If you chose your provider because it was the cheapest option at your current address, it may not be the cheapest outside of network areas, it may even be significantly more expensive than other providers.
+If you're currently enjoying your provider's lowest prices, but your new address is outside your provider's low-cost network area, you may find that you end up paying a lot more for your broadband.
+If you chose your provider because it was the cheapest option at your current address, it may not be the cheapest outside of network areas, it may even be significantly pricier than other providers.

 Worse still, your broadband may have much poorer features once it moves outside of network areas.
-Some providers limit download speeds for out of area customers, others apply a restrictive usage allowance to a service that's unlimited within their network area and/or apply harsher traffic management.
+Some providers limit download speeds for out of area customers, others apply a restrictive usage allowance to a service that's unlimited within their network area, and/or apply harsher traffic management.
 This means that your connection is artificially slowed down depending on the time of day or the type of Internet use.

 Even when there are no additional restrictions applied, 'off network' services tend to be bought at the cheapest wholesale price possible.
 This means they're more likely to be over-subscribed, causing congestion and slow-downs at peak times (evenings and weekends) than other providers on the same exchange.